AlexToTheSun/Validator_Activity/Mainnet-Guides/Agoric/Basic-Installation.md

 sudo systemctl restart sshd
 ```
 Be sure to try opening an ssh connection in a new putty window without closing the first one.
 To check and, if necessary, correct the error.
+### SSH key login
+It is also highly recommended to set up an [SSH key login](https://surftest.gitbook.io/axelar-wiki/english/security-setup/ssh-key-login-+-disable-password). instead of a password.
+This is a more reliable method of protection than a password.
 ### Install File2ban
 ```
 sudo apt install fail2ban